Art-Sells/Arells/Build-Notes.md

 - - - - Confirming Sale...3 Second delay
 - - - - Sale Complete (confirming sale modal = false) (takes cVact amount from the Vatop Group with the lowest cpVatop, if more than 1 Vatop Group has similar cpVatops, take from the cVact from the lowest Vatop Group #, deletes the Vatop Group if its cVact = 0 (see Readme), adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Sold Amount in Database") (View Transactions) -> Transactions
 - - - - Transaction Failed (confirming sale modal = false) (OK)
+- - - - Enter information (if one or more fields are empty)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
 - all prices and wallet values structured like so: 1,000,000 Bitcoin Amount based on how many Sats?
 - all fees and totality values structured like so: 1,000,000.00